-It is the mission of the Imperial Valley Housing Authority, through non-discriminatory practices, to leverage resources to promote affordable, decent, safe and stable housing to enable communities to thrive and low, very low and extremely low-income families to increase their potential for long-term economic self-sufficiency and sustained high quality of life.
+The mission of the Imperial Valley Housing Authority, through non-discriminatory practices, seeks to leverage resources to promote affordable, decent, safe and stable housing to enable communities to thrive and low, very low and extremely low-income families to increase their potential for long-term economic self-sufficiency and a high sustained quality of life.

-1-I.D.
+1-LD.
 THE PHA'S PROGRAMS